 3. Have a Hook

 A great way to increase your chance of landing the interview is to demonstrate why you really want to meet with this person.
-Do you admire her career path?
-Do you think the work he’s currently doing at company X stands out as the best?
-Maybe you have a shared connection and think she would be a great voice of wisdom.
+Do you admire their career path?
+Do you think the work they’re currently doing at company X stands out as the best?
+Maybe you have a shared connection and think they would be a great voice of wisdom.
 Don’t be afraid to share why you are specifically reaching out to this person.
 The more personalized your ask feels, the greater chance of success you’ll have.

 4. Be Very Considerate

-Remember that, in asking for an informational interview, you’re literally asking someone to put his or her work on hold to help you.
+Remember that, in asking for an informational interview, you’re literally asking someone to put their work on hold to help you.
 Show your contact you understand this by saying, “I can only imagine how busy you must get, so even 15-20 minutes would be so appreciated.”

 5. Make Sure You Don't Seem Like You’re Looking for a Job (Even if You Are)

 If you sound like you’re really just looking for a job, there’s a good chance this person will push you to HR or the company’s career page.
-So be sure to make it clear that you really want to talk to this person to learn about his or her career history and perspective on the job or industry.
+So be sure to make it clear that you really want to talk to them, to learn about their career history and perspective on the job or industry.
 After you meet and make a great impression is when you can mention the job hunt.

 Follow Up, and Be Pleasantly Persistent